Chaussettes99/STELLARSOL/README.md

 ![preview](https://github.com/Sugardust-io/STELLARSOL/blob/master/main/preview.PNG)

 NOTICE: STELLARSOL will be recieving a rewrite at some point in the future.
 At that time I will be migrating it away from a curses-terminal interface into a graphical GUI interface to further make it easier to work with.
 The code for celestial objects will also be recieving a rewrite so that they may be very easily included from within the program itself rather than having to mess around with JSON to do it.
+No further work on the curses implimentation will be done.

 --